m5stack/M5Unit-TOF/README.md

 ToF HAT is a high precision laser-ranging sensor specifically designed for M5StickC.
 Integrated with VL53L0X and 940nm VCSEL emitter.
 It can provide high precision and low latency performance on object distance detection.

+### SKU:U196

+The Unit Mini ToF-90° is an ultra-compact Time of Flight (ToF) ranging unit integrating the VL53L0X laser ranging module.
+By rotating the laser emission module by 90°, it achieves horizontal forward detection with a 25° field of view.

 ## Related Link

 See also examples using conventional methods here.